America, do you want to be known as 'second best'? Are you ready to admit you just can't cut it?

 The European Ramblers Association, an umbrella organization spanning 34 European countries has been working to establish, mark, support, promote, and maintain that grand network of connected trails.
 They've designated twelve long distance trails, which they call E-paths, reaching every corner of the continent.
 Trails range in length from 994 to 7332 miles.
 To give two examples, on E-1 you can hike from Nordkapp, Norway on the Arctic Ocean well north of the Arctic Circle to the shores of the Mediterranean Sea on the southern tip of Italy, or you can follow E-3 from the Atlantic Coast of Portugal to the Black Sea at Istanbul, Turkey.

 Europe isn't the only place that is moving ahead of us in the area of connected long-distance trail development.
-Canada is on the verge of celebrating its 150th birthday by completing 'The Great Trail.'
+Canada celebrated its 150th birthday by completing 'The Great Trail.'
 At over 13,330 miles, it is the longest trail in the world!

 What I see as the key missing factor is a committed umbrella organization.
 In this country we have excellent individual trail organizations, the strongest of which is probably the Appalachian Trail Conservancy, and we have a number of national hiker organizations such as the American Hiking Society, the Appalachian Long Distance Hikers Association, and my favorite, American Trails; but none of these organizations take direct responsibility for hands-on development of trails nationwide.
 None have the expansive vision I'm advocating here--to build a national network of connected trails.